doriansmiley/serverless-auth/README.md

 * Lambda Function triggered by API Gateway
 * IAM roles and permissions
 * Cloudwatch Alarms
-* VPS with two public subnets and two private subnets with nat gateways
+* VPS with two public subnets and two private subnets with nat gateway
 * RDS instance using mysql

 ### Tear Down